 This Memorial Day, we hope you’ll find time to honor the men and women who have given their lives while serving our country.
 As with most holidays, Houstonians are great at celebrating and enjoying the day off.
-As the unofficial start of summer, Memorial Day is filled with good bar-b-que, finding the nearest body of water and enjoying the sun.
-In and around Houston, there are plenty of opportunities to celebrate.
-Whether your visiting Houston for a long weekend or enjoying a “staycation”, there’s an event for everyone.
+Further, as the unofficial start of summer, Memorial Day is usually filled with good bar-b-que, finding the nearest body of water and enjoying the sun.
+In and around Houston, there will be plenty of opportunities to celebrate.
+Whether you’re visiting Houston for a long weekend or enjoying a “staycation,” we’re sure there’s an event for everyone.

 Patriotism in Practice

-Veterans Affairs’ cemeteries across the U.S. will be hosting Memorial Day Ceremonies.
+Veterans Affairs’ cemeteries across the U.S. will be hosting Memorial Day ceremonies.
 The Houston National Cemetery, a VA cemetery, takes part in this nationwide initiative to honor fallen servicemen and women.
 Typically, an address is given by a native Texan of rank, followed by a parade of colors and the laying of memorial wreaths by representatives of Houston's veteran community.
 Both the Houston Mounted Police and the Houston Highlander Pipe Band have been in attendance in past years.
-For more information on the ceremony, click here.

-Join the City of Sugar Land as it hosts the 9th Annual Memorial Day Ceremony at Sugar Land Memorial Park.
+Join the City of Sugar Land as it hosts the 10th Annual Memorial Day Ceremony at Sugar Land Memorial Park.
 The event will honor the brave men and women who made the ultimate sacrifice for our country.
 The event will have an official ceremony with tributes from members of the community, patriotic music, free educational and commemorative activities, on-site military exhibits, a flag ceremony and food available for purchase.
-For event details, click here.

 Weekend Fun For All

 For the space enthusiast, enjoy a four to five-hour guided tour of NASA Johnson Space Center.
 The Level 9 Tour is typically four to five hours and is described as the ultimate NASA experience.
 Visitors will see the historic Mission Operations Control Room, the current Mission Control and explore Rocket Park.
 All NASA guides are highly trained and loaded with interesting information throughout the tour.
-All tickets must be purchased in advance here.
 Further, Level 9 Tours include a second-day ticket allowing you to return the next day to explore more of Space Center Houston.

 Waugh Drive Bridge Near Buffalo Bayou | Anytime